 Introduction: Frailty is common in older adults and associated with increased health and social care use.
-Longitudinal information is needed on population-level incidence, prevalence and frailty progression to and plan services to meet future population needs.
+Longitudinal information is needed on population-level incidence, prevalence and frailty progression to plan services to meet future population needs.

 Methods: Retrospective open cohort study using electronic health records of adults aged ≥50 from primary care in England, 2006-2017.
 Frailty was calculated annually using the electronic Frailty Index (eFI).
 Multistate models estimated transition rates between each frailty category, adjusting for sociodemographic characteristics.
-Overall prevalence and for each eFI category (fit, mild, moderate, severe) was calculated.
+Prevalence overall and for each eFI category (fit, mild, moderate, severe) was calculated.

 Results: The cohort included 2,171,497 patients and 15,514,734 person-years.
 Frailty prevalence increased from 26.5% (2006) to 38.9% (2017).
 Average age of frailty onset was 69, however 10.8% of people aged 50-64 were already frail in 2006.
-Estimated transitions from fit to any level of frailty were 48/1000 person years (PYAR) age 50-64, 130/1000 age 65-74, 214/1000 age 75-84 and 380/1000 age ≥85.
+Estimated transitions from fit to any level of frailty were 48/1000 person years age 50-64, 130/1000 age 65-74, 214/1000 age 75-84 and 380/1000 age ≥85.
 Transitions were independently associated with older age, higher deprivation, female sex, Asian ethnicity and urban dwelling.
 Mean time spent in each frailty category decreased with age, with the longest period spent in severe frailty at all ages.

-Conclusions: Frailty is prevalent in adults aged ≥50 and time spent in each frailty state is longer, resulting in extended health care burden.
+Conclusions: Frailty is prevalent in adults aged ≥50 and time spent in successive frailty states is longer as frailty progresses, resulting in extended health care burden.
 Larger population numbers and fewer transitions in adults aged 50-64 presents an opportunity for earlier identification and intervention.
 A large increase in frailty over 12 years highlights the urgency of informed service planning in ageing populations.

 Keywords: Frailty, Incidence, Prevalence, Transitions, Ageing population, Older people